-The offeror must complete the Budget Summary following the instructions provided with the sample form.
+The offeror must complete the Budget form following the contextual help provided on the electronic budget form in the EHB.
 The total requested funding for the Phase II effort shall not exceed \$850,000.
-Contextual help is provided on the electronic budget form for additional explanation.
+If requesting TABA, offerors are allowed to request up to \$50,000 over the \$850,000 for the technical effort.
 Information shall be submitted to explain the offeror's plans for the use of the requested funds to enable NASA to determine whether the proposed price is fair and reasonable.